Table of Contents

 There are three laws regulating driving on the wrong side of the road:

-Learn about California wrong way driving laws.
+One-way streets mean being cautious or facing injury or death.
+Learn about California’s wrong way of driving laws.
 No one should cross the yellow line or violate VC 21651 (b).
 Stay safe traversing Los Angeles roads.

 Here are some tips from the California Highway Patrol that you should follow to minimize the possibility of an accident with a wrong-way driver:

 Now that you’re aware of the tips to follow, what if you’re the wrong-way driver?
 What exactly does California Vehicle Code Section 21651(b) require of the driver?

 What will the law enforcement officer do about it after seeing cars headed in the wrong direction, knowing a traffic law was breached?
 Let’s find out.

 California Vehicle Code Section 21651 (B) shares some details about driving on the wrong side of the road, and some important takeaways from the clauses are as follows:

 Vehicle Code 21651 (b) states that drivers must always drive on the right side of the intermittent barrier or divider, which in turn means that the drivers must always be on the right side of the road.
 Drivers driving the wrong way are those on the left side of the road, and driving on the left is unlawful in California.

 Note: Vehicle Code Section 21651 (b) does not cover the offense of crossing a divided highway.

 According to CA Vehicle Code 21657, the right side of the road is the one designated by official traffic control devices.
 The section states that the relevant authorities are responsible for deciding which way vehicular traffic should flow, and to do that, they use these traffic control devices.
 Drivers must follow the direction designated by local authorities and look out for the plainly marked opening labeled “one-way street,” etc., or face jail and loss of driving privileges.